 The tour begins with an intriguing and educational display about oak barrels.
 Del Dotto has long been known for conducting significant amounts of experimentation with various oak and oak sources including not only from France and the USA but also from Russia, Hungary and Italy.
 Oak trees in France have to be at least 80 years old by law before they can be cut down.
 One of their French Oak barrels has staves (wood) from 9 different coopers (suppliers).

-Their wines consistently receive high awards.
-The highlights of the wines we tasted were their Cabernet Sauvignons and various red blends.
-Also their Cabernet Franc was excellent – you cannot always find a balanced Cabernet Franc in Napa.
-In addition they offer several different port-style wines (only one is included for tasting on the tour).
-Del Dotto understands the importance of having top brandy fortified in their ports.
-One of Napa’s best Port houses is “behind” the brandy which contributes to the high quality of these ports – and its not Prager.
-Hint, Del Dotto’s brandy supplier is located on Spring Mountain.
+In addition they offer several different dessert wines (only one is included for tasting on the tour).
+Del Dotto understands the importance of having top brandy fortified in their dessert wine.
+One of Napa’s best “port houses” is “behind” the brandy which contributes to the high quality of these port-style wines – and its not Prager.
+Hint, Del Dotto’s brandy supplier is located high up on Spring Mountain.

-Remarkably, the winery used to offer an impressive collection of international wines for sale as well as small more-difficult to find wines from other Napa Valley wineries.
+Remarkably, they used to offer an impressive collection of international wines for sale as well as small more-difficult to find wines from other Napa Valley wineries.
 At one point they were probably the only winery in the valley to offer such a variety of wines to consumers.

-Del Dotto started with a small production – as they have acquired vineyard land in both the Napa Valley and in Sonoma County as well as opened additional wineries, their production has certainly grown.
-As of our last update they are now producing approximately 20,000 cases of wine per year.
+Del Dotto began their operations as a small producer, however as they have acquired vineyard land in both the Napa Valley and in Sonoma County as well as opened additional wineries, their production has certainly grown.
+And the number of wines produced has also significantly grown including more recently, sparkling wines.
+As of our last update they are now producing approximately 20,000 cases of wine per year across all three of their wineries.

-Dave Del Dotto traces his family back hundreds of years to Venice and honors his Italian cultural heritage in each of his wineries in a number of ways – often Italian music will be playing, much of the furnishing and decor in his wineries were imported from Italy and while using modern wine making techniques he also uses or has used old world wine making traditional techniques.
+Dave Del Dotto traces his family back hundreds of years to Venice and honors his Italian cultural heritage in each of his wineries in a number of ways – often Italian music will be echoing throughout the spaces, much of the furnishing and decor in his wineries were imported from Italy and while using modern wine making techniques he also uses or has used old world wine making more traditional techniques.